 Where are my chocoholics at??
 This small chocolate cake is perfect for your next chocolate craving.
 It might be my new favorite chocolate cake recipe.
 It's a single layer 6-inch cake that's mixed all in one bowl and so easy to make.
 But it packs a huge amount of chocolate flavor.
 It's a great size for a small gathering, a dessert for two, or even a single serving if you're ambitious enough!

-If you love small batch recipes, check out my favorite gluten free chocolate chip cookies which makes just five large cookies or these amazing gluten free chocolate cupcakes which just makes a batch of six.
+If you love small batch recipes, check out my favorite gluten free chocolate chip cookies which makes just five large cookies or these amazing gluten free rice krispie treats which just makes a batch of six.

 Why You'll Love This Recipe

 - No fancy decorating needed, so it's great for beginner bakers.

 - It has amazing chocolate flavor!